status-im/react-native-desktop-qt/docs/ReactQt/DevEnvSetup.md

 ```

 ## vim-fireplace
-For some reason there is `.nrepl-port` file in project root, so `vim-fireplace` will not be able to connect automatically.
+For some reason there is no `.nrepl-port` file in project root, so `vim-fireplace` will not be able to connect automatically.
 You can either:
   - run `:Connect` and answer a couple of interactive prompts
   - create `.nrepl-port` file manually and add a single line containing `7888` (or whatever port REPL is running on)